 Note 2: ADED courses not used in the Diversity and social justice section or the Capstone courses can also be used as electives.

-Students can add any existing minors and extended minors in Arts, Science, or Professional Studies.
+Students can add any existing minors and extended minors in Arts, Science, or Business and Computing.

 Note: This will require completion of more than 120 credits.